CorentinChauvin/marine-farm-cpp/docs/main_page.md

 ## Configuration files
 <a name="Configuration-files"></a>

-The different modules if the pipeline can be configured through several configuration files:
+The different modules of the pipeline can be configured through several configuration files:

 File name | Configuration
 --------- | -------------